Matala Beach Festival in Crete– The music, the sun, the colors await you!

 “[The festival] has now become quite commercial,” Kokkinomagoula said.
 “Most of the time people have nothing to do with the culture hidden behind all of it, nor do they understand it.
 Nevertheless, it is worthwhile to go there if you are aware of the situation,” she added.

-The festival offers free admission and welcomes individuals who want to understand in depth the culture behind the life of the ’60’s hippies.
+The festival offers free admission and welcomes individuals who want to understand the culture behind the life of the ’60’s hippies.